Joseph Kappen: Other suspected crimes

+Murder of Maureen Mulcahy

 It is not known if Kappen ever killed again after September 1973, but he remains a suspect in the unsolved murder of Maureen Mulcahy, aged 23, in February 1976.
-Mulcahy was similarly strangled after a Saturday night out, being found dead the following morning in wasteland very close to the Sandfields estate, where Kappen was living at the time.
+Mulcahy was similarly strangled after a Saturday night out, being found dead the following morning on wasteland very close to the Sandfields estate, where "Saturday Night Strangler" Kappen was living at the time.
 Witness testimony points to Kappen having abducted her in a manner similar to the 1973 murders.
 As soon as Kappen had been identified in the 1973 cases, detectives announced their intention to speak to Mulcahy's family.

-However, there was no available DNA evidence to examine or potentially link to Kappen and thus Police were unable to prove or disprove his involvement.
+In Mulcahy's case there was no available DNA evidence in 2002 to examine or potentially link to Kappen and thus police were unable to prove or disprove his involvement.
+However, forensic expert Dr Colin Dark told a BBC programme about the unsolved case in 2020 that there would now be opportunities to look for DNA if the police examined the existing material, pointing out that Kappen had a very rare element of DNA that would allow him to be implicated or eliminated from the case possibly even with only a partial DNA profile from the remaining physical evidence, which the police had still kept.
+He also observed that police still had tapings from Mulcahy's body and clothing at the time taken to search for fibres, and these could now be examined for DNA if the police chose to.

+Other

 Police also reexamined the 1973 disappearance of nine-year-old Christine Markham from Scunthorpe, after learning that Kappen had worked as a lorry driver in Scunthorpe and had lived in lodgings in the Humberside area soon after the girl vanished.
 However, serial child abductor and killer Robert Black remains the prime suspect in the Markham case.
-After he was finally imprisoned in 1994, police announced their suspicions that Black committed a number of other murders and their intention to investigate him for murders including Markham's.
+After he was finally imprisoned in 1994, police announced their suspicions that Black had committed a number of other murders and their intention to investigate him for murders including Markham's.

-Kappen has also been suspected of having committed numerous other unsolved rapes.
+Kappen is also suspected of having committed numerous other unsolved rapes.

 In popular culture

-The Kappen case has featured in a number of documentaries:
+The Kappen case has been featured in a number of television programmes: